QuayAu/fxtract/README.md

   - Unit-tested functions.
   - Extracting features from raw data of many different IDs with the R6 Class `Xtractor`:
-      - Advantages:
       - No more code bloat thanks to R6.
       - Very large datasets are supported, since data is only read into RAM when needed.
 Minimum requirement: Individual datasets for each id must be small enough to be read into memory.
       - Features will be calculated for each participant individually and can be parallelized with the `future`-package.
       - If one feature on one ID throws an error, this will not stop the whole process (like in a traditional R script).
 The remaining features will still be calculated.
       - Individual features can be deleted or updated easily.
       - Calculation of features can be done in parallel and the process can be monitored.
 It is also possible to stop and return the calculation at a later time.
       - Results can be easily retrieved in one final dataframe.